bufbuild-ru/docs/docs/breaking/overview/index.md

 :::

 You can skip the Buf checker's built-in rules and categories entirely by omitting them and listing categories or rules provided by Buf plugins instead.
-If any configured Buf plugins have rules where [`default`](https://github.com/bufbuild/bufplugin/blob/main/buf/plugin/check/v1/rule.proto#L87) is `true`, those rules are automatically checked if the `breaking` sections of `buf.yaml` don't list any of the plugin's rules or categories.Below is an example of each `buf breaking` configuration option.
+If any configured Buf plugins have rules where [`default`](https://github.com/bufbuild/bufplugin/blob/main/buf/plugin/check/v1/rule.proto#L87) is `true`, those rules are automatically checked if the `breaking` sections of `buf.yaml` don't list any of the plugin's rules or categories.

+Below is an example of each `buf breaking` configuration option.
 For more information on specific options and Buf's rules and categories, see the [`buf.yaml` reference](../../configuration/v2/buf-yaml/) and the [rules and categories](../rules/) page.

 ::: info buf.yaml